w3c/vc-use-cases/README.md

-# vc-use-cases
-Verifiable Claims Use Cases

-## Verifiable Claims Use Cases
+# Verifiable Credentials Use Cases

-This describes the use cases supported by the Verifiable Claims Data Model.
+This describes the use cases supported by the Verifiable Credentials Data Model.

 We encourage contributions meeting the [Contribution Guidelines](CONTRIBUTING.md).
 While we prefer the creation of issues